 Own an apartment here?
 See what it would sell for.

-A broker’s honest answer to three questions — what your apartment would likely sell for today, what it costs to sell, and what you’d walk away with — for your apartment at 2 Fifth Avenue, in this market.
-Put together by a person, not an algorithm.
+A Private Pricing Opinion — what your apartment at 2 Fifth Avenue would likely sell for today, what it costs to sell, and what you’d walk away with — reviewed personally against condition, exposures, renovation quality, and the competition actually on the market.